Design Background

 Mosaics

 • Ancient Egyptians mastered the art of mosaics, using a diverse range of native and precious stones to create stunning decorative pieces.
+From vases and furniture to palace floors, temple walls, thrones, and tombs, mosaics.

 • On board Nile Divine, you can see this craftsmanship reflected in our bar and décor.